AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/understanding-dashboards/get-started-dashboards.md

 ## Objects that you can add to a dashboard

-You can populate a dashboard with the following items in Adobe Workfront:
+You can populate a dashboard with up to 25 of the following items in Adobe Workfront:

 * Reports
   For more information about creating reports, see [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).